NCBI-Hackathons/TCGA_dbGaP/README.md

 ###"sra_query_tool.sh"
 INPUT:

-File containing list of SRRs
+File containing list of SRRs.
+Default input file name and path is ./SRRlist.txt

 Takes the region of interest as argument

 OUTPUT:

-SAM files
+SAM files containing

+USE EXAMPLE: